 Other Colleges Following Suit

-Like Rockingham, Blue Ridge began their idea with the offering of beer making courses in their continuing education program.
+Like Rockingham, Blue Ridge began their idea with the offering of beer-making courses in its continuing education program.
 Once the Craft Beer Academy saw success, the school went to work developing a full-fledged degree program to train students for a variety of careers in the beer crafting industry.
 The program will link the art and science of beer brewing with manufacturing techniques.

 “We are taking those concepts that we developed with the continuing education program where you’re learning how to brew a product, understanding the fermentation side of it, and we’re combining it with the mechatronics program, which is understanding the materials that it takes to brew that product and to package it and get it out the door,” Chris English, dean for applied technology at Blue Ridge, told Blue Ridge Now.